PG&E's service area is divided into climate zones that reflect energy consumption needs.

 Some customers may be eligible for additional baseline quantity allowances if established medical criteria are met.

 Electric tiers work like many mobile phone plans – you get a low rate when your use stays within certain limits.
-If you go over your allotted kWh, you will be charged a higher rate, just as if you went over the allotted minutes in your mobile phone plan.
-PG&E has a 5-tier rate structure where each additional increment, or tier, of use beyond the baseline level is charged at a higher price.
+If you go over your tier 1 allowance, you will be charged a higher rate, just as if you went over the allotted minutes in your mobile phone plan.
+PG&E has a 4-tier rate structure where each additional increment, or tier, of use beyond the baseline level is charged at a higher price.

 Rates for Tier 1—the baseline tier—will be billed at the baseline rate.
 Use beyond this level is charged at one of the "over baseline" rates, priced at increasingly higher levels.
 For example, the Tier 2 rate applies to energy use up to 30% over the baseline amount.
-The highest rate, or the Tier 5 rate, is applied to use that is more than three times the baseline amount.
+The highest rate, or the Tier 4 rate, is applied to use that is more than twice the baseline amount.

-The CARE program provides a monthly discount on energy bills for customers in income-qualified households and is based on a three-tier structure in which electricity use costs less than in the traditional five-tier structure.
+The CARE program provides a monthly discount on energy bills for customers in income-qualified households and is based on a three-tier structure in which electricity use costs less in each tier than the standard rate plan.